 Location: The Metropolitan Museum of Art, Rooftop Garden, standing at British artist, Cornelia Parker's recreation from Alfred Hitchcock's 1960 film, Psycho.

-Perhaps it my annual trips to New York City when I was a child with my grandmother and or with the private all-girl’s high school I attended but it seems that the city that never sleeps is always calling me back.
-This time to see latest curated exhibit at the Anna Wintour Costume Institute at the Metropolitan Museum of Art.
+Perhaps it is my annual trips to New York City when I was a child with my grandmother and or with the private all-girl high school I attended, but it seems that the city that never sleeps is always calling me back.
+This time, you can see the latest curated exhibit at the Anna Wintour Costume Institute at the Metropolitan Museum of Art.

 New York Calling

-Or maybe because now that my daughter lives in New York City, I feel compelled to visit and explore what Manhattan has to offer from a resident’s point of view.
-We make every visit an adventure, taking all of the culture and art available to anyone ready to explore.
+Maybe it is because now that my daughter lives in New York City, I feel compelled to visit and explore what Manhattan offers from a resident’s point of view.
+We make every visit an adventure, taking all the culture and art available to anyone ready to explore.

 New York Calling